 (3) If an oral authorisation has given rise to the towing of a vehicle, the driver of the tow truck involved must complete in duplicate the statement of particulars described in regulation 419 (with the appropriate modifications) within 24 hours of the completing of the towing job.

+Penalty for this subregulation:

+(a) for a first offence, a fine of 2 PU;

+(b) for a second or subsequent offence, a fine of 4 PU.

 (4) The driver of a tow truck, who is required to complete a statement under subregulation (3), must deliver the original of the completed statement to the person authorising the tow, or that person’s representative.

+Penalty for this subregulation:

+(a) for a first offence, a fine of 2 PU;

+(b) for a second or subsequent offence, a fine of 4 PU.

 (5) The driver of a tow truck, who is required to complete a statement under subregulation (3), must give the duplicate of the signed completed statement to a responsible person for the vehicle.

+Penalty for this subregulation:

+(a) for a first offence, a fine of 2 PU;

+(b) for a second or subsequent offence, a fine of 4 PU.

 (6) The responsible person given a duplicate of a statement under subregulation (5) must retain the statement for a period of 12 months.

-Penalty for an offence under subregulation (3), (4), (5) or (6):
+Penalty for this subregulation:

 (a) for a first offence, a fine of 2 PU;